About Lynne Garrett

 Throughout my life I have enjoyed a dual career as a pianist and violinist.
 This has provided me with an exciting and stimulating lifetime of music making!

-I lived in Oakland CA as a young child, and in 2nd grade I enrolled in the outstanding public school music program.
-I was able to participate in group violin lessons and play in the school orchestra with a wonderful teacher named Mr. Schroeder.
-I also received private lessons in piano.
+I lived in Oakland California as a young child, and in 2nd grade I enrolled in the outstanding public school music program.
+I was able to participate in group violin lessons and play in the school orchestra with a wonderful music teacher, Mr. Schroeder.
+I also received private lessons in piano from a neighborhood teacher.
 Later in life, as an undergrad at UC Santa Barbara I was fortunate to meet the renowned Hungarian pedagogue Dusi Mura.
 She was an extraordinary person, musician, and pedagogue, and she had a profound impact on me as a musician.
 I stepped aside from my studies at UCSB and spent 6 years studying piano with Ms. Mura, and she remained a mentor until her death in 2009.

 Further studies brought me to the Eastman School of Music in Rochester New York, where I studied with Rebecca Penneys, completing the MM and DMA degrees in Piano Performance and Literature.
-Ms. Penneys was a remarkably gifted prodigy, and offered many musical pearls of wisdom.
+Ms. Penneys was a gifted prodigy, who became a remarkable pianist and teacher, and she offered many pearls of wisdom.
 She was a very supportive person and guided me through the program.
-For the following decade I taught at Universities in Arkansas, Kansas, Texas and California.
+After completing graduate school I taught for the next decade at Universities in Arkansas, Kansas, Texas and California.

 During this time I joined together with some of my favorite musicians and friends, and became a founding and performing member of a contemporary music ensemble called 'Colloquy'.
 We commissioned several new works and performed across the US, and also in Canada, Mexico, and in London, UK.

-I returned to private teaching in 2006, after moving to the California Central Coast.
-Foe 19 years, I had many wonderful students, and several competed successfully in regional, statewide, and national competitions.
-I decided however, that it was time for a change, so I ventured up to Oregon and then moved to the beautiful city of Eugene and am enjoying the Oregon lifestyle.
+In 2006 I moved to the California Central Coast, and returned to private teaching.
+For the next 19 years, I had a successful studio and met many wonderful students and families.
+Several students competed successfully in regional, statewide, and national competitions.
+In 2024, I decided it was time for a change, so I ventured up to Oregon and then moved to the beautiful city of Eugene and am enjoying the Oregon lifestyle.
 I remain a member of MTNA https://www.mtna.org/, and now OMTA https://oregonmta.org/